foundeo/cfdocs/guides/en/system-properties.md

 ## `-Dcoldfusion.session.protectfixation`

 ColdFusion security hotfix APSB11-04 added protection from session fixation.
 When you set this setting to `false` it disables the session fixation protection.
 Please [read about session fixation](https://www.petefreitag.com/item/815.cfm) before changing this setting.

 ## `-Dcoldfusion.fckupload`

 ColdFusion 8 security hotfix hf801-77218 added this setting to block any request to `/fckeditor/editor/filemanager/` unless this setting is set to `true`.
 [Read more](https://www.petefreitag.com/item/718.cfm).

+## `-Dcoldfusion.datemask.useDasdayofmonth`

+ColdFusion 2021+ JVM flag.
+It defaults to `false` but when set to `true` and the mask contains `D` (uppercase D), the mask treats the value as `d` (lowercase d), day of the month.
+Hence, `dateformat(now(), "mm-D-yyyy")` is the same as `dateformat(now(), "mm-d-yyyy")` when flag is set to `true`.